Coronavirus (COVID-19) Tax Relief

 The first notice you receive will be a letter that explains the balance due and demands payment in full.
 It will include the amount of the tax, plus any penalties and interest accrued on your unpaid balance from the date the tax was due.

 The unpaid balance is subject to interest that compounds daily and a monthly late payment penalty.
 It's in your best interest to pay your tax liability in full as soon as you can to minimize the penalty and interest charges.
 You may want to investigate and consider other methods of financing full payment of your taxes, such as obtaining a cash advance on your credit card or getting a bank loan.
-Often the rate and any applicable fees your credit card company or bank charges are lower than the combination of interest and penalties imposed by the Internal Revenue Code.
+The rate and any applicable fees your credit card company or bank charges may be lower than the combination of interest and penalties imposed by the Internal Revenue Code.

 If you can't pay in full, you should send in as much as you can with the notice and explore other payment arrangements.
 For tax payment options and for additional information on installment payments, refer to Topic No. 202.

 If you can't full pay under an installment agreement, you may propose a partial payment installment agreement or an offer in compromise (OIC).
 A PPIA is an agreement between you and the IRS providing for less than the full payment of the tax liability by the expiration of the collection period.
 An OIC is an agreement between a taxpayer and the IRS that resolves a taxpayer's tax liability by payment of an agreed upon reduced amount.
 Before an offer can be considered, you must have filed all tax returns, made all required estimated tax payments for the current year, and made all required federal tax deposits for the current quarter if the taxpayer is a business owner with employees.
 Taxpayers in an open bankruptcy proceeding aren't eligible.
 To confirm eligibility, you may use the Offer in Compromise Pre-Qualifier tool.
 For additional information on OICs, refer to Topic No. 204.